dgraph-io/dgraph-docs/content/deploy/config.md

 Dgraph has *global flags* that apply to all subcommands and flags specific to a subcommand.

-Some flags have been deprecated and replaced in release `v21.03`, and flags for several commands (`alpha`, `backup`, `bulk`,`debug`, `live`, and `zero`) now have compound flags.
-Compound flags contain one or more options that let you define multiple settings in a semicolon-delimited list.
-The general syntax for compound flags is as follows: `--<flagname> option-a=value-a; option-b=value-b`.
+Some flags have been deprecated and replaced in release `v21.03`, and flags for several commands (`alpha`, `backup`, `bulk`,`debug`, `live`, and `zero`) now have superflags.
+Superflags are compound flags that contain one or more options that let you define multiple settings in a semicolon-delimited list.
+The general syntax for superflags is as follows: `--<flagname> option-a=value-a; option-b=value-b`.

-The following example shows how to use compound flags when running the `dgraph alpha` command.
+The following example shows how to use superflags when running the `dgraph alpha` command.

 ```bash
 dgraph alpha --my=alpha.example.com:7080 --zero=zero.example.com:5080 \